 Setting up Costs in the SNP Optimizer

-While there are a lot of costs listed here, not all of them necessarily need to be used for to run the optimizer.
+While there are a lot of costs listed here, not all of them necessarily need to be used to run the optimizer.
 The system will simply use those that you populate and not attribute any costs for those that you do not.

 All of these costs can be found in SAP SNP: Profile of Cost Multipliers.
-These penalties are set in specific locations, for instance, the transportation cost is set at the transportation lane.
+These penalties are set in specific locations; for instance, the transportation cost is set at the transportation lane.
 However, the penalties can be increased in proportion to one another.

 Here is the cost of the transportation lane.
-If the cost here was entered as 5 and the multiplier in the SNP Profile of Cost Multipliers were 2, then the cost incurred by moving a truck over this lane would be 10.
-It’s not very useful to think of this regarding dollars, because it is not actually dollars.
+If the cost here was entered as five and the multiplier in the SNP Profile of Cost Multipliers were 2, then the cost incurred by moving a truck over this lane would be 10.
+It’s not very useful to think of this regarding dollars, because it is not dollars.
 I find it more instructive to think of it as points.

 The points are all relative.
 If all the costs/points are increased by a factor of 5 or 10, the same result comes out of the optimizer.